Labrador Peninsula: History

 It is widely accepted that the peninsula is named after Portuguese explorer João Fernandes Lavrador.
 He was granted a patent by King Manuel I of Portugal in 1499 that gave him the right to explore that part of the Atlantic Ocean as set out in the Treaty of Tordesillas.
-Together with Pêro de Barcelos, he first sighted Labrador in 1498, and charted the coasts of Southwestern Greenland and of adjacent the Northeastern North America around 1498 and gave notice of them in Portugal and Europe.
+Together with Pero de Barcelos, he first sighted Labrador in 1498, and charted the coasts of southwestern Greenland and of adjacent the northeastern North America around 1498 and gave notice of them in Portugal and Europe.
 His landowner status allowed him to use the title lavrador, Portuguese for "farmer" or "landholder", but "labrador" in Spanish and Galician means "agricultural worker" ([lɐvɾɐˈðoɾ]).
 He actually gave the name of Terra do Lavrador to Greenland, which was the first land that he sighted, but eventually, the name was spread to all areas until it was set for Labrador.